cema-sp/ruby-perf-optim/README.md

 Ruby string (`RSTRING` struct) can store only 23 bytes of payload.
 `ObjectSpace.memsize_of(obj)` - shown object size in memory in bytes.

-For example, 24 chars String will have size of 65 bytes (24 outside the heap + 1 for upkeep + 40 bytes inside heap).
+For example, 24 chars String will have a size of 65 bytes (24 outside the heap + 1 for upkeep + 40 bytes inside heap).

 It may be OK to allocate a big object in memory because it doesn't affect GC performance (but may lead to GC run), but it is crucial to allocate a large amount of small objects in *objects heap*.